andrewhathaway/Winterfell/README.md

 Class Name | Description
 --- | ---
-form             | The form element itself questionPanels   | The div that wraps around the active `questionPanel` questionPanel    | The div that wraps around the active `questionSets` and the button bar questionSet      | The div that wraps around the `questions` inside a `questionSet` question         | The div that wraps around the `question` label            | Label inside of a `question` backButton       | Panel-back button, shown when on a second panel controlButton    | Typically the Next or Submit button, depending on panel buttonBar        | The div wrapped around the buttons described above errorMessage     | Error Message div class - Not used if custom renderError method used input            | Assigned to the inputs for types `textInput`, `textareaInput`, `emailInput` and `passwordInput` select           | Assigned to the `selectInput` select-element file             | Assigned to the `fileInput` file-element checkboxInput    | The div that wraps around the `checkboxInput` checkbox         | Assigned to the `checkboxOptionsInput` and `checkboxInput` checkbox-input checkboxList     | Assigned the to UL wrapped around the checkbox items in `checkboxOptionsInput` checkboxListItem | Assigned to the LI inside of the `checkboxList` mentioned above checkboxLabel    | Assigned to the label inside of a checkbox option radioList        | Assigned to the UL wrapped around the radio items in `radioOptionsInput` radioListItem    | Assigned to the LI inside of the `radioList` mentioned above radioLabel       | Assigned to the label inside of a radio button option radio            | Assigned to the radio button inside of a `radioOptionsInpout`
+form                         | The form element itself questionPanels               | The div that wraps around the active `questionPanel` questionPanel                | The div that wraps around the active `questionSets` and the button bar questionPanelHeaderContainer | The div that wraps around the `questionPanels` header text and text questionPanelHeaderText      | The h3 tag that holds the `questionPanel` header text questionPanelText            | The p tag that holds the `questionPanel` text questionSets                 | The div that wraps around the `questionSets` inside of a `questionPanel` questionSet                  | The div that wraps around the `questions` inside a `questionSet` question                     | The div that wraps around the `question` questionText                 | The p tag that holds the `question` text questionPostText             | The p tag that holds the `question` post-text label                        | Label inside of a `question` backButton                   | Panel-back button, shown when on a second panel controlButton                | Typically the Next or Submit button, depending on panel buttonBar                    | The div wrapped around the buttons described above errorMessage                 | Error Message div class - Not used if custom renderError method used input                        | Assigned to the inputs for types `textInput`, `textareaInput`, `emailInput` and `passwordInput` select                       | Assigned to the `selectInput` select-element file                         | Assigned to the `fileInput` file-element checkboxInput                | The div that wraps around the `checkboxInput` checkbox                     | Assigned to the `checkboxOptionsInput` and `checkboxInput` checkbox-input checkboxList                 | Assigned the to UL wrapped around the checkbox items in `checkboxOptionsInput` checkboxListItem             | Assigned to the LI inside of the `checkboxList` mentioned above checkboxLabel                | Assigned to the label inside of a checkbox option radioList                    | Assigned to the UL wrapped around the radio items in `radioOptionsInput` radioListItem                | Assigned to the LI inside of the `radioList` mentioned above radioLabel                   | Assigned to the label inside of a radio button option radio                        | Assigned to the radio button inside of a `radioOptionsInpout`
 ## Default & Custom Input Types

 The default set of input types that ships with Winterfell are the following: